Take Home Pay Calculator

 |Higher rate taxpayer||Up to £500 savings – tax-free interest|

 |Additional rate taxpayer||£0 (no PSA)|

-As a result, savings accounts will now pay gross interest, instead of net interest which means they don’t deduct income tax at source.
+As a result, savings accounts will now pay, instead of net interest which means they don’t deduct income tax at source.
 Rather, they will report to the Inland Revenue about the specific amount they have paid to whom, so that an individual’s tax code can be changed if individuals end up with unsettled income tax on interest which is more than the Personal Savings Allowance.

 Effect on the significance of Cash ISAs